1986–87 Port Vale F.C. season: Third Division

-The pre-season saw John Rudge bring 28-year-old stopper Mark Grew to the club from Ipswich Town.
-He also bought Aston Villa's Ray Walker for £12,000; Sheffield United winger Paul Smith for £10,000; and Walsall's 'cultured' striker Richard O'Kelly for £6,000.
+The pre-season saw John Rudge bring 28-year-old goalkeeper Mark Grew to the club from Ipswich Town.
+He also bought Aston Villa's Ray Walker for £12,000 following his successful loan spell the previous season; Sheffield United winger Paul Smith for £10,000; and Walsall's 'cultured' striker Richard O'Kelly for £6,000.
 Rudge was connected with the vacant management position at Preston North End, but declared himself happy at Vale Park.
-The season would see its midweek games played on a Tuesday, rather than the traditional Monday, and the play-offs were also introduced.
+The season would see its midweek games played on a Tuesday, rather than the traditional Monday and the play-offs were also introduced.

 The season opened with a 2–2 draw at crisis club Middlesbrough, who were forced to play the fixture at Hartlepool, after finding themselves kicked out of Ayresome Park.
 Vale also drew their opening home match the following week against Rotherham United, and Grew was forced off with a knee injury and Alan Webb split his shinbone.
-Jim Arnold agreed to return to the club on non-contract terms to replace the injured Grew.
+Jim Arnold, now a full-tiem policeman, agreed to return to the club on non-contract terms to replace the injured Grew.
 Playing a 'fluent, passing game', Vale defeated bogey-team Walsall, who had maintained a 21-game unbeaten league run against the "Valiants" since 1965.
-Ageing Arnold failed to maintain his fitness and Vale struggled around the foot of the table.
+Ageing Arnold failed to maintain his fitness and Vale struggled around the foot of the table following a 4–3 reverse to Swindon Town on 21 October.
 Rudge signed 'giant' Alex Williams on loan from Manchester City.
-Despite Andy Jones leading the scoring charts, Vale still suffered, and Rudge's attempts to sign Steve Bull from West Bromwich Albion failed.
+Despite Andy Jones leading the scoring charts, Vale still suffered.
+Rudge's attempts to sign Steve Bull from West Bromwich Albion failed.
 On 9 November, Vale Park hosted an American football match, in which Locomotive Derby beat the Stoke Spitfires 13–8.
-By the end of the month Vale were cut four points adrift at the bottom of the league.
+By the end of the month, Vale were cut four points adrift at the bottom of the league.
 The next month John Williams was sold to Bournemouth for £30,000, having been in poor form for Vale.
 Rudge then splashed out £5,000 on Bristol City's Gary Hamson.
 He also brought Bob Hazell in from Reading on a free transfer.
+The team fell to a 3–2 defeat at Darlington on 19 December.